9mbs/reddit-slackbot/readme.md

 ## Contributing & more questions

-To get involved, pick the brains of the developrs, or just hang out head over to the <a href="https://join.slack.com/t/ghstsolutions/shared_invite/zt-s0jyi58m-SU2Gr9XMKUTnJbUcEiAXoQ">@Ghst Solutions Slack Workspace</a>
+To get involved, pick the brains of the developer, or just hang out head over to the <a href="https://join.slack.com/t/ghstsolutions/shared_invite/zt-s0jyi58m-SU2Gr9XMKUTnJbUcEiAXoQ">Ghst Solutions Slack Workspace</a>